basarballioz/nextjs-dynamic-ecommerce/README.md

 # Next.js Dynamic Ecommerce

-This is a sample Next.js project for a dynamic ecommerce website.
+This is a demo Next.js project for a dynamic ecommerce website.

 ## Getting Started